robertxa/pyswath/README.rst

 								Default: ``densitymax = None``

+	12. ylimmin, ylimmax: set the range of the Y axis in the graph.
+						  Set it None, if you want to keep the automatic settings

+						  Default: ``ylimmin = None``

+						  Default: ``ylimmax = None``

-	12. remNoData: Flag to remove (``True``) or not (``False``) the NoData values from a DEM 2015/08 : does not work very well, avoid it for the moment.
+	13. remNoData: Flag to remove (``True``) or not (``False``) the NoData values from a DEM 2015/08 : does not work very well, avoid it for the moment.

 					Default: ``remNoData = False``

-	13. corrnan: Flag to correct (``True``) or no (``False``) the graph from the Nan values Be careful, it replace the NaN values with the min value of the frequency
+	14. corrnan: Flag to correct (``True``) or no (``False``) the graph from the Nan values Be careful, it replace the NaN values with the min value of the frequency

 				Default: ``corrnan = False``

-	14. nodatav: value of the NoData
+	15. nodatav: value of the NoData
 				Default: ``nodatav = 0.0``

-	15. multipoints: Multipoints section, Flag to set a profil with multipoints
+	16. multipoints: Multipoints section, Flag to set a profil with multipoints
 						- [False] = only two points (Default)
 						- [True] = more than two points
 						- [True, False,...] if several transects, i.e. one boolean for each transect

 							ex: ``multipoints = [False]``

-	16. nbpointsint: Multipoints section, number of intermediary points in the profile If different profiles : nbpointsint = [...,3,2,1] Choose the order of the profiles with a decreasing number of intermediary points to avoid error in the code
+	17. nbpointsint: Multipoints section, number of intermediary points in the profile If different profiles : nbpointsint = [...,3,2,1] Choose the order of the profiles with a decreasing number of intermediary points to avoid error in the code

 						ex: ``nbpointsint = [0]``

-	17. pointint: C,D,...: Multipoints section, intermediary points in the profile, given from A to B Be aware of the order !
+	18. pointint: C,D,...: Multipoints section, intermediary points in the profile, given from A to B Be aware of the order !

 					Give the name C for the 1st intermediary point (C = [(-78.255,-9.713),(,),...])